pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

 Span Dictionary
 ~~~~~~~~~~~~~~~~~

 Spans contain the actual text.
 In contrast to MuPDF versions prior to v1.12, a span no longer includes positioning information.
 Therefore, to reconstruct the text of a line, the text pieces of all spans must be concatenated.
 A span since v1.12 also contains font information.
-A line contains more than one span only, if the font or its attributes of the text are changing.
+A line contains **more than one span only**, if it contains text with different font properties.

+.. versionchanged:: 1.14.17
+    Spans now also have a ``bbox`` key (again).

 =============== =====================================================================
 Key             Value
 =============== =====================================================================
+bbox            span rectangle, formatted as ``tuple(fitz.Rect)``
 font            font name *(str)*
 size            font size *(float)*
 flags           font characteristics *(int)*